gregory-ledenev/java-class-extension/doc/aspects.md

 * Exception handling and error management
 * Caching
 * Auditing and compliance
-* Cross-cutting concerns in web and enterprise applications
-* Device compatibility and data synchronization in mobile apps
 * Quota management for APIs
 * Retry mechanisms